Terms of Service

 Non-material changes (typographical fixes, clarifications, reorganization that doesn't change rights or obligations) take effect on publication.
 Your continued use of the Service after the effective date means you accept the updated Terms.
 If you don't agree, you may close your account before the new Terms take effect, and §15 governs the export of your data.

-These Terms are governed by the laws of [Your jurisdiction], without regard to conflict-of-laws rules.
-The courts of [Your jurisdiction] have exclusive jurisdiction over any dispute arising out of or in connection with these Terms, subject to the consumer-forum rule in §20.
-Before filing a formal claim, please contact us at support@example.com so we can try to resolve the issue informally; we will work in good faith to respond within 30 days.
+These Terms are governed by the laws of North Macedonia, Skopje court, without regard to conflict-of-laws rules.
+The courts of North Macedonia, Skopje court have exclusive jurisdiction over any dispute arising out of or in connection with these Terms, subject to the consumer-forum rule in §20.

 26. General